leancodepl/poe2arb/README.md

 In plurals, the `count` placeholder must be of `int` or `num` type.
 It can be left with no definition, or with just a `num` type, without the format, the number won't be formatted but simply to-stringed then.
 [This is Flutter's behavior.][count-placeholder-num-no-format]

+**Only template files can define placeholders with their type and format.** In non-template languages, placeholders' types and formats are ignored and no logical errors are reported.

 #### Examples

 Below are some examples of strings that make use of placeholders.
 Simple and well-defined.